Race Engine Challenge

 Any commercially available crankshaft permitted.

 Any cast two valve aftermarket or OEM head permitted.
 No billet heads permitted.
 Any valves permitted.
 No welding/epoxy on the exterior of the heads except welding/epoxy repairing for PUSHROD CLEARANCE and welding on the heads to be able to tap threads to secure an intake manifold.
 Spark plug and valve guides must remain in their original as cast location.
 Valve angles do not have to match original OEM angle for its family of engine.
 Welding/epoxy/porting within ports permitted.
 Ports must remain in their original as cast and manufactured location.
 Push rod tubes permitted.
 From the bottom/deck of the head to the bottom of the port is limited to 2”.
 Because of its different architecture, the GEN III Hemi is limited to 2.300”.
-Up to one hundred thousandths (.100) offset dowel pins permitted.
 No cylinder head deck plates permitted.